My thoughts about the musician sound elaborate from the following concepts :

 You should figure out the air column, better named as « sound column », as deep as possible : it feeds up your internal vibration which is amplified by the instrument.

-You should not blow-externalize, in order to be able to drive your vibration inwards and downwards : this way, you let your global resonance develop while sitting on the air, without inserting any stresses disturbing your sound.
+You should not externalize your intended motion by willing to blow, in order to be able to drive your vibration inwards from the bottom up : by not blowing out, you let your global resonance develop while sitting on the air, without adding any stresses disturbing your sound.

 From your diaphragm center, you visualize the starting point of your internal vibration as low as you can, through the heels-roots : this will make your sound column deeper, bringing a fatter sound out of your body to your instrument.